 * They offer comprehension questions to help keep a distracted reader on task as he goes.

 * They offer application questions that encourage the student to think about what she has read, to imagine her own life as it would be different if she were experiencing elements of the story.

 * They encourage observations about the setting.
 Sarah, Plain and Tall in particular offers activities to help incorporate both plant and animal science and history learning into your reading time.

 * They offer background information about the author, the time period in which the book was written, or the reason behind the writing.

 * They offer supplemental resources for understanding the story better and suggested topics for writing about it.

 Best of all, they are designed to be a tool.

 You can have your student work through all of the pages or just some; you are encouraged to pick and choose the elements of the study guide that are beneficial to your unique student.
 No killing of the book should ever be allowed!
 If there are too many activities for your child, just leave some out — the most important thing is to encourage your child to have a positive experience with reading this book.

 Click to view excerpts from our guides for younger students.
-At only $3.99 each, they are an inexpensive way to try an empowering approach to reading with your homeschooled students.
+They are an inexpensive way to try an empowering approach to reading with your homeschooled students.